uptechteam/ios-cookbook/10-debugging.md

 - Search the project efficiently

-You can use Regex in the search bars, but also you can insert patterns with ⌃⌥⌘P like, for example, searching for force unwraps in the whole project
+The search project feature in Xcode is not that basic as it seems.
+You can insert patterns with ⌃⌥⌘P, these can help you filter out unwanted stuff if searching for something generic.
+E.g. - find emojis by simply inserting the non-ASCII pattern, locate URLs, emails, or combine patterns with plain text to save yourself from using regular expressions and losing your mind.

 <img src="resources/debugging/search1.png" style="zoom:50%;" />

 Also, you can use scopes to your advantage, for example, by excluding third-party libraries, or using `File name` -> `Contains` -> "ViewController" to search only your ViewControllers (if you follow naming conventions, of course)

-- Harness the simulator
+- Use the full potential of the simulator

 Use the `Debug` -> `Slow animations` option in the simulator to debug your animations.
 This is useful to catch skips, jumps, and other animation glitches that are hard to notice at normal speed.